Join cookbook author and teacher Sumayya Usmani to discover the undiscovered exquisite flavours of Pakistani Cooking.

 About the tutor

 SUMAYYA USMANI is a writer and cookery teacher based in Glasgow, Scotland.
 She specialises in the cuisine of Pakistan and travels regularly to her homeland.
 Her debut book 'Summers Under the Tamarind Tree' won the Best First Cookbook category in the Gourmand World Cookbook Awards.
-It was also shortlisted for the Food & Travel Awards 2016, the Edward Stanford Travel Writing Awards 2016, and was voted cookbook of the year in many publications including The Guardian, Independent, Irish Times and Sunday Herald.
-Her second cookbook 'Mountain Berries and Desert Spice' will be out in April.
+It was also shortlisted for the Food & Travel Awards 2016, the Edward Stanford Travel Writing Awards 2016, and was voted cookbook of the year in the The Guardian, Independent, Irish Times and Sunday Herald.
+Her second cookbook 'Mountain Berries and Desert Spice' was published this year.